Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/transitive.md

 ## Transitive Network Topology

+Transitive Alignment Workflow enhances the construction of Molecular Networks (MNs) in mass spectrometry data analysis by addressing limitations in traditional MS/MS peak alignment methods.
+Conventional approaches, which rely on pairwise comparisons using modified cosine methods, often fail to connect molecules with multiple structural modifications, resulting in incomplete networks.
+The Transitive Alignments approach incorporated in this workflow utilizes network topology to connect molecules that are indirectly related, thereby improving the accuracy and completeness of MNs.

 Checkout the workflow [here](https://gnps2.org/workflowinput?workflowname=Transitive_alignment_workflow).

 You can also use this after any molecular networking job, either classical or FBMN.